WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 At the same time, there are no restrictions that force the use of the components into the same executable.
 While this is the simplest way to assemble them into a working product, the collectors and executors could reside in their own executables and communicate with the Tornado engine via a remote call.
-This can be achieved either through a direct TCP or HTTP call that uses an RPC technology (e.g., Protobuf, Flatbuffer, or CAP'n'proto), or with a message queue system (e.g., Nats.io or Kafka) in the middle for deploying it as a distributed system.
+This can be achieved either through a direct TCP or HTTP call, with an RPC technology (e.g., Protobuf, Flatbuffer, or CAP'n'proto), or with a message queue system (e.g., Nats.io or Kafka) in the middle for deploying it as a distributed system.

 ### Configuration

-The executable configuration is partially based on configuration files and partially based on command line parameters.
+The configuration is partially based on configuration files and partially based on command line parameters.

 The startup parameters are: